"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 "Ada -- "

 "No. You leave me alone, or I won't come back.
 I'll divorce you."
 She walked away before he could answer.
 When the light changed to green, she kept the car in park and turned on her emergency flashers and waved the cars in their lane to go around on the left.
 Owen's car stayed behind hers.
-A moment before the light turned red she leaned on the horn and gunned the car through the intersection just ahead of the side traffic, leaving Owen stranded.
+A moment before the light turned red she leaned on the horn and gunned the car through the intersection just ahead of the side traffic, leaving Owen behind.

 Wyatt was waiting on the steps at Sarah's when she returned.